mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 ## Experience Compounds

 The sheer amount of advantage you can achieve just by starting out a few months or years is actually pretty insane.
 All that experience just keeps adding up faster and faster.
 Those projects you do in high school can help you land internships in your freshman year, and that internship helps you land even better internships in your sophomore year, and all that just compounds insanely fast, especially because internships are so valuable and internships don't come in big volumes.
-If you're a really *really* good student, you'll land three - four internships during your undergrad, while a good student may only land one or two.
-One internship already means *a lot*, now imagine three or four of them.
-Internship experience typically isn't linear, meaning that four internships is often has way more than 2x the value compared to two internships.
+If you're a really *really* good student, you'll land three or four internships during your undergrad, while a good student may only land one or two.
+One internship already means a lot, now imagine three or four of them.
+Internship experience typically isn't linear, meaning that four internships often has way more than 2x the value compared to two internships.

 ![starting_early_graph](images/starting_early_graph.png)